cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/nuget-examples-start-here.md

             ribbonButton.Size = RibbonItemSize.Standard
             'start here 5 - UiRouter
-            'The UiRouter contains all the information necessary for the AutoCADAppDomainDllReloader to 'parse a dll in the current app domain, and call the method you want to call 'the AutoCADAppDomainDllReloader will call your method from the most recently reloaded dll Dim uiRouter As UiRouter = New UiRouter( "BusinessLogic",
+            'The UiRouter contains all the information necessary for the AutoCADAppDomainDllReloader to 'parse a dll in the current app domain, and call a method 'the AutoCADAppDomainDllReloader will call a method from the most recently reloaded dll Dim uiRouter As UiRouter = New UiRouter( "BusinessLogic",
                 "BusinessLogic.Commands.HelloFromCadWiki",